Supervisor/supervisor/README.rst

 Supervisor will not run at all under any version of Windows.

-Supervisor is known to work with Python 2.3.3 or better, and it may work with Python 2.3.0, Python 2.3.1 and Python 2.3.2 (although these have not been tested).
-It will not work under Python versions 2.2 or before.
+Supervisor is known to work with Python 2.4 or later but will not work under any version of Python 3.

 Documentation
 -------------